Generalized Tchebyshev triangulations: Generalized Tchebyshev polynomials of the first kind

 Let $L$ be the simplicial complex considered in Example~\ref{ex:Tch}.
 As an immediate generalization of~\cite[Proposition 3.3]{Hetyei-Tch}, Theorem \ref{thm:samefxy} gives the following. \begin{proposition} Let $L$ be the path with two edges.
 Let $K$ be any simplicial complex and $K'$ be any generalized Tchebyshev triangulation of $K$ induced by $L$.
 Let $T_n(x)$ be the $n$-th Tchebyshev polynomial of the first kind.
 Then the linear map $T:{\mathbb R}[x]\rightarrow {\mathbb R}[x]$ given by $T(x^n):=T_n(x)$ satisfies

-\end{proposition} Inspired by Proposition~\ref{prop:T1} we make the following definition. \begin{definition} Let $L$ be a triangulation of the $k$-dimensional simplex such that the only vertices of $L$ on the boundary $\partial(L)$ are the original vertices of the simplex.
-We define the {\em generalized Tchebyshev polynomial $T^L_n(x)$ of the first kind} as the image of $x^n$ under the unique linear map $T^L:{\mathbb R}[x]\rightarrow {\mathbb R}[x]$ that has the following property: given any simplicial complex $K$ and any generalized Tchebyshev triangulation $K'$ of $K$, induced by $L$, we have
+\end{proposition} Inspired by Proposition~\ref{prop:T1} we make the following definition. \begin{definition} We define the {\em generalized Tchebyshev polynomial $T^L_n(x)$ of the first kind} as the image of $x^n$ under the unique linear map $T^L:{\mathbb R}[x]\rightarrow {\mathbb R}[x]$ that has the following property: given any simplicial complex $K$ and any generalized Tchebyshev triangulation $K'$ of $K$, induced by $L$, we have

 \end{definition} The linear map $T^L$ in Definition~\ref{def:T1} above is well-defined: let $T_1:\mathbb{R}[x]\rightarrow \mathbb{R}[x]$ be the invertible linear map satisfying $T_1(f(K,x))=F(K,x)$ for all simplicial complexes $K$, and $T_2:\mathbb{R}[x]\rightarrow \mathbb{R}[x]$ be the linear map from Theorem~\ref{thm:samefxy} satisfying $T_2(f(K,x))=f(K',x)$ (plugging $y=x$).
 Then $T^L=T_1T_2T_1^{-1}$.
 We now compute $T^L_n(x)$ explicitly.
 When $K$ is an $(n-1)$-dimensional simplex, we have